Description of a City Shower

 Forget their feuds, and join to save their wigs.

-Boxed in a chair the beau impatient sits, chair = sedan chair, a box carried by “chairmen”
+Boxed in a chair° the beau impatient sits, carried sedan chair

 While spouts run clattering o’er the roof by fits,